ShahriyariLab/CellDN/README.md

 ## Requirement

-The installation of `CellExLink` requires python version 3.10 and above.
+The installation of `CellDN` requires python version 3.10 and above.

 ## Installation
 ```bash